thecodewithin/k8s_multi-manager/README.md

 Repeat for each of your other nodes.

-When finished, check that the nodes are added to the cluster.
+When finished, check that all the nodes have been added to the cluster.
 Go back to one of the managers and list the cluster's nodes:

 ```
 thecodewithin@k8sclp01:~$ kubectl get nodes